-Edition Number: 1.3 Edition Date: 10 October 2017 Status: Approved Page 11 /16 Fallion Number: 1.3 Fallion Date: 10 October 2017 Siaius: Approved Page 11/10 I
+Edition Number: 1.4 Edition Date: 29 Jan.
+2021 Status: Approved Page 11 /16 Edition Number, 1.4 EUIIION Date.
+29 Jan.
+2021 otatus.
+Approved Faue II/10

 TERM DEFINITION/EXPLANATION Critical Design Configuration Control Limitations Critical Design Configuration Control Limitations identify the critical design features such as proper wire separation, proper installation of a panel gasket, minimum bonding jumper resistance levels, etc., that must be maintained in exactly the same manner throughout the life of the aircraft in order to comply with the (Military) Type Certificate and maintain airworthiness.
 The purpose of the Critical Design Configuration Control Limitations is to provide instructions to ensure these critical features are present throughout the life of the airplane and are inspected and verified when changes, repairs, or maintenance actions occur in the area.
 Declaration of Compliance A statement, signed by the Head of Design or by an authorised representative, to show compliance with all applicable type certification basis and, where applicable, environmental protection requirements.
 It declares that the aircraft is airworthy within the specific design limitations.
 Design Change A design change is a change in Type Design as defined in EMAR 21A.91.
 Equivalent level of Safety Finding This is when literal compliance with a certification requirement cannot be shown and compensating factors in the design can be shown to provide a level of safety equivalent to that established by the airworthiness standards.
 An Equivalent level of Safety Finding may document a method of compliance that is different from what is stated in the requirements, but is judged as acceptable by the National Military Airworthiness Authority.
-Essential Requirements These are detailed in Annex A of The European Harmonised Military Airworthiness Basic Framework Document.
 Exposition The document or documents that contain the material specifying the scope of work deemed to constitute approval and showing how the organisation complies with a European Military Airworthiness Requirement.
 Extension Inclusion of additional topics to Categories A, B1 and B2 Military Aircraft Maintenance Licences as detailed in EMAR 66 Appendix I (which includes Modules 50-55) that are not part of the applicable modules for that category of Military Aircraft Maintenance Licence.
 Fit for Flight Condition of a type design being certified as compliant with applicable airworthiness requirements as well as of an aircraft having been serviced and inspected as meeting the certified design and prepared for the intended flight.
 Fully Comply To demonstrate that national regulations are at least equivalent to the requirements (European Military Airworthiness Requirements).
 For national reasons regulations may be more stringent than requirements.
 Guidance Material This is typically developed to provide additional explanation to assist the application of the requirement and/or explain the Acceptable Means of Compliance.
+Human Factors Principles which apply to design, certification, production, training, operations and maintenance and which seek safe interface between the human and other system components by proper consideration of human performance.